 What's the SLF breakdown?

 We secured £508,000 through the Scottish Land Fund, of which £380,000 is assigned to support acquisition costs.
-The remainder is assigned to the following: land & building tax, legal and conveyancing costs, insurance, setup (IT/office), essential repairs, and employment of a project officer.
+The remainder is assigned to the following: land & building tax, legal and conveyancing costs, insurance, setup (IT/office), essential repairs, and employment of a project manager.

 How much will the pub cost?